 Weybridge, Chertsey, Walton on Thames, Egham, Leatherhead, Cobham, Oxshott, Esher, Virginia Waters, Sunninghill, Chobham, Woking, Guildford, Camberley, Farnham and surrounding areas.

 Reading, Ascot, Sunningdale, Windsor, Slough, Earley, Wokingham, Crowthorne, Bracknell, Sandhurst, Finchampstead, Winnersh, Twyford, Maidenhead, Henley-on-Thames and surrounding areas.

-Basingstoke, Fleet, Hartley Witney, Hook, Yateley, Eversley, Farnborough, Aldershot, Tadley, Alton, Winchester, Odiham, Liphook, Bordon, Petersfield and surrounding areas.
+Basingstoke, Fleet, Hartley Witney, Hook, Yateley, Eversley, Farnborough, Aldershot, Tadley, Alton, Winchester, Odiham, Liphook, Bordon, Petersfield, Portsmouth, Southampton and surrounding areas.